42.42 Working with families who are uncooperative and/or not engaging with professionals

 Professionals in different settings and tiers of responsibility may have different thresholds for concern and different experience of having to confront difficult behaviour.
 It is vital the differing risks and pressures are acknowledged and supported.

-Although working with hostile families can be particularly challenging, the safety of the child is the first concern.
-If professionals are too scared to confront the family, consider what life is like for the child.
+Although working with hostile families can be particularly challenging, the safety of the child is paramount.
+If professionals feel intimidated and/or are worried about having challenging and courageous conversations with the family, consider what life is like for the child.

 Response to Uncooperative Families

 When a professional begins to work with a family who is known, or discovered, to be uncooperative, the professional should make every effort to understand why a family may be uncooperative or hostile.
-This entails considering all available information, including whether a Common Assessment has been completed and whether a Lead Professional has been appointed.
+This entails considering all available information, including whether an assessment (e.g. under the common assessment framework) has been completed and whether a Lead Professional has been appointed.

 Families may develop increased resistance or hostility to involvement if they perceive the professional as disrespectful and unreliable or if they believe confidentiality has been breached outside the agreed parameters.

-Professionals should be aware that some families, including those recently arrived from abroad, may be unclear about why they have been asked to attend a meeting, why the professional wants to see them in the office or to visit them at home.
-They may not be aware of roles that different professionals and agencies play and may not be aware that the local authority and partner agencies have a statutory role in safeguarding children, which in some circumstances override the role and rights of parents (e.g. child protection).
+Professionals should be aware that some families, including, e.g. those recently arrived from abroad, may be unclear about why they have been asked to attend a meeting, why the professional wants to see them in the office or to visit them at home.
+They may not be aware of roles that different professionals and agencies play.
+They may not be aware that the local authority and partner agencies have a statutory role in safeguarding children, which in some circumstances override the role and rights of parents (e.g. child protection).

-Professionals should seek expert help and advice in gaining a better understanding, when there is a possibility that cultural factors are making a family resistant to having professionals involved.
+Professionals should seek expert help and advice in gaining a better understanding when there is a possibility that cultural factors could result in a family being resistant to having professionals involved.